 And another reason is to help ease the burden on one person (or just the parents).
 Children can and should help keep the function of the house moving smoothly.
 As your children get older, life gets busier.
 It gets harder to stay on top of all of those chores.
 You need help.

 There are a lot of ways to get kids helping.
-Here is how it looks at our house.
+Here are 8 rules we follow at our house.

 START WHEN YOUNG

 If an 18 month old can gather eggs for food, an 18 month old can certainly help clean up the mess she just made.
 Have your child help as she is able.

 >>>Read: A Beginner’s Guide to Teaching Kids To Do Chores